1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Ten years ago, thousands of Blockbuster Video stores occupied buildings like this all over the country, renting DVDs and selling popcorn.
 Today, all but a handful are closed.
 The company’s shares once traded for nearly $30.
 Now Blockbuster is gone, scooped up (and then erased) by the DISH Network in a bankruptcy auction.

-Obsolescence isn’t always so quick or so complete, but emerging technologies and changing practices are sounding the death knell for other familiar items.
-Check out these 10 that we’ll be saying goodbye to soon.
+Obsolescence isn’t always so quick or so complete, but emerging technologies and changing practices are sounding the death knell for many familiar items.
+Here are 10 for which you should say your goodbyes ... and, as a bonus, seven that have defied the odds and refuse to die.

 For the car, a variety of "connected car" services such as Audi Connect and GM's OnStar already let you unlock and lock the car remotely and even start it with a phone app — but you still need your keyfob to drive off.
-Next up: Ditching the keyfob entirely.
-Volvo says it plans to implement this in 2017.
+Next up: Allowing you (or someone you authorize) to drive without even the keyfob, just your phone.
+Volvo 2019 XC40, just hitting the streets, features this "digital key" function.

 Frustrating power outages that leave people with fridges full of ruined food are on their way out as our electrical grid becomes increasingly intelligent – and resilient.